danielbauwens/Immo-Project-Data-Analysis/README.md

 ## Future Improvements/Additions

 ### Data Analysis Improvements:
-- More accuracy with Data Correlations by having a bigger dataset.
+- Improve correlation accuracy by using a larger dataset.
-- Can try for wider choice of plots to use (map locations, area charts, ...)
+- Try for different plots to use (map locations, area charts, ...)
 - Better usage of color to highlight specific values

 ### Data Modelling Improvements:
-- Explore different regression models.
+- Explore different regression models to improve score.
-- More Parameter Tuning.
+- More (Hyper)Parameter Tuning.
-- Bigger datasets.
+- Larger dataset = Better training.
 - Cleaner datasets/more pre-processing.

 ## Related

-Here are some related projects by me:
+Here are related projects, made by me:

 - [Zipcode/City Data scraper I made for this project](https://github.com/danielbauwens/Data-Scraper-Belgian-Locations)
 - [First part of this project: I'm using the dataset taken from here.](https://github.com/danielbauwens/challenge-collecting-data)